AdaCore/training_material/courses/fundamentals_of_ada/adv_060_discriminated_record_types.rst

    + Person is either a student or a faculty member (discriminant)
    + Person has a name (string)
-   + Each student has a GPA (floating point) and a graduation year (non-negative integer)
+   + Each student has a GPA (floating point) and a graduation year (non-negative Integer)
-   + Each faculty has a count of publications (non-negative integer)
+   + Each faculty has a count of publications (non-negative Integer)

 ----------------------
 Example Defined in C